Productivity & Workflow

 =LOWER(A1) // Lower Case: "john doe"

-1. Paste text into Change Text Case tool
+1. Paste your text into the Change Text Case tool

-The Problem: Extract all email addresses from 200 customer support tickets.
+The problem: You need every email address from 200 customer support tickets.

 Automation Solution